Applicants for this course should have achieved a UK Masters (Pass).

 As well as the research and skills training programme offered by the Faculty of Architecture and History of Art, candidates have the opportunity to attend numerous courses, such as those related to the use of bibliographic resources and other databases, and specific computer skills.

 The examination constitutes the oral examination of a thesis not exceeding 80,000 words for the PhD on a subject approved by the Degree Committee for the Faculty.

 The Martin Centre constitutes the research arm of the Department.
 It is one of the leading architectural research units in Britain, with over four decades of successful global research for government and industry.
 Research typically crosses traditional research boundaries: transportation and buildings, history and philosophy of architecture, digital media design and communication, risk assessment and mitigation in the built environment, and territorial conflict in divided cities.
-A rich environment of collaboration exists, with other Departments within the University, and with other institutions within the UK, Europe, the U.S, China, Africa and the Middle East.
+A rich environment of collaboration exists, both with other departments within the University, and with other institutions across the UK, Europe, the U.S, China, Africa and the Middle East.

 Qualification and course duration